 COL1A1 (Collagen, Type I, Alpha 1) is a Protein Coding gene.
-Diseases associated with COL1A1 include caffey disease and ehlers-danlos syndrome classical type.
+Diseases associated with COL1A1 include osteogenesis imperfecta, type i and caffey disease.
 Among its related pathways are PI3K-Akt signaling pathway and ERK Signaling.
 GO annotations related to this gene include identical protein binding and platelet-derived growth factor binding.
 An important paralog of this gene is COL3A1.

 UniProtKB/Swiss-Prot for COL1A1 Gene

 Type I collagen is a member of group I collagen (fibrillar forming collagen)